xiaominzhu88/ecommerce-page-next/README.md

 ## Technologies Used

-This project is a Next.js app which makes use of PostgresQL database.
+This project is a Next.js app which makes use of a PostgresQL database.

 Migrations are set up with Ley.